-The medium to late ripening vine is generally resistant to vine diseases, but above all wrong mildew as well as extreme hardy to minus 34 ° Celsius.
-It produces characterful, acidic red wines with aromas Cassis, Cherries and plums without Foxton, These are used for the production of red and rose wines, as well as fortified wines in the Port wine style used.
-The variety is in the United States in the states Illinois.
-Indiana.
-Iowa.
-Minnesota, Nebraska and Nevada grown on a total of 135 hectares of vineyards.
-And the Frontenac Gris variety occupies 59 hectares in Iowa, Minnesota and South Dakota (Kym Anderson ).
+The medium to late ripening vine is generally resistant to vine diseases, but above all downy mildew and extremely frost hardy down to minus 34 °Celsius.
+It yields red wines full of character and acidity with aromas of blackcurrants, cherries and plums without foxton.
+These are used for the production of red and rosé wines as well as fortified wines in port style.
+The variety is cultivated in the USA in the states of Illinois, Indiana, Iowa, Minnesota, Nebraska and Nevada on a total of 135 hectares of vineyards.
+And the Frontenac Gris variety occupies 59 hectares in Iowa, Minnesota and South Dakota (Kym Anderson).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)